uwescience/shablona/README.md

 the `master` branch.
 That way, you can be pretty sure that the `master` is working (or at least know when it isn't...).

+To also continuously test your code on a Windows system, you can also add a `.appveyor` file and activate your repository on [Appveyor](http://www.appveyor.com/).

 ### Distribution